ZukoHeiwa/bun-sanityio-movie-studio-demo/README.md

 Once the app is running, open your web browser and access bun-sanityio-movie-studio-demo at http://localhost:3333.
 Here's how you can use it:

 - Open your prefered browser and open this http://localhost:3333
-- You can see the simple  Movie project (schema + sample data) Demo
+- You can see the simple E-commerce (Shopify) Demo

 # Features
 - 0/500k API CDN Requests.